Pietrozzz123/Irregularity-Enhanced-Energy-Dissipation-in-Metamaterials/README.md

 See the reference below for more details.
 If you use this code, please cite:

 - Y Zhao, P Zanin, E Stanifer, AE Motter.
-Disorder-promoted stability.
+Irregularity-Enhanced Energy Dissipation in Metamaterials.
 (2026)

 # Usage